Skip to content

 • Manila has a mix of transportation options, including taxis, rideshares like Grab, jeepneys (local minibuses), and the LRT (Light Rail Transit) and MRT (Metro Rail Transit) systems.
 Traffic can be heavy, so plan your routes accordingly.

-• Pack lightweight clothing, but also bring an umbrella and rain gear if visiting during the wet season.
+• Pack lightweight clothing, but bring an umbrella and rain gear if visiting during the wet season.

 • Exercise caution in crowded areas, and be mindful of your belongings.
 Avoid displaying expensive jewellery or electronics, and use secure bags to deter pickpocketing.